huggingface/hub-docs/docs/hub/paper-pages.md

 ### Can I control which Paper pages show in my profile?

 Yes!
-You can visit your Papers in [settings](https://huggingface.co/settings/papers), where you will see a list of verified paper.
+You can visit your Papers in [settings](https://huggingface.co/settings/papers), where you will see a list of verified papers.
 There, you can click the "Show on profile" checkbox to hide/show it in your profile.

 ### Do you support ACL anthology?